Matrix models at low temperature

 In this section we consider the case where the strong interaction is given by a commutator. \begin{assum} There exists polynomials $V_{1}$ and $V_{2}$ such that

 Moreover, $V_{1}$ and $V_{2}$ go to $+\infty$ at infinity (and therefore faster than $c x^{2}$ for some $c>0$). \end{assum}

-We already know that $X_{1}$ and $X_{2}$ commute asymptotically when $N$ and then $\beta$ go to infinity by Corollary \ref{homo}, since it implies that the trace of the moments of the commutator $U(\bX)=-(X_{1}X_{2}-X_{2}X_{1})^{2}$ goes to zero.
+We already know that $X_{1}$ and $X_{2}$ commute asymptotically when $N$ and then $\beta$ go to infinity by Corollary \ref{homo}, since it implies that the trace of the moments of the commutator $U(\bX)=-(X_{1}X_{2}-X_{2}X_{1})^{2}$ go to zero.
 However there are many ways to insure this is the case: for instance $X_{1}$ and $X_{2}$ can have asymptotically the same basis of eigenvectors but a non trivial spectrum or $X_{1}$ or $X_{2}$ could converge to a multiple of the identity.
-In fact it turns out this two strategies have the same small entropy: Because the eigenvalues of $X_{1}$ follow a Coulomb gaz, the event $\{\|X_{1}-I\|_\infty\le \varepsilon\}$ has probability of order $\varepsilon^{\beta N^2/2}$.
-But similarly if we diagonalize $X_{1}$ and write $X_{2}=UDU^*$ with $D$ and $X_{1}$ commuting, and $U$ a unitary matrix, the eigenvalues of $U$ follow a Coulomb gas and therefore the event $\{\|U-I\|_\infty\le \varepsilon\}$ has probability of order $\varepsilon^{\beta N^2/2}$.
+In fact it turns out this two strategies have the same small entropy: Because the eigenvalues of $X_{1}$ follow a Coulomb gaz, the event $\{\|X_{1}-I\|_\infty\le \varepsilon\}$ has probability of order $\varepsilon^{N^2}$.
+But similarly if we diagonalize $X_{1}$ and write $X_{2}=UDU^*$ with $D$ and $X_{1}$ commuting, and $U$ a unitary matrix, the eigenvalues of $U$ follow a Coulomb gas and therefore the event $\{\|U-I\|_\infty\le \varepsilon\}$ has probability of order $\varepsilon^{N^2}$.
 As noticed by D. Shlyakhtenko in a private communication, this implies that if we have a 3(or more)-matrix model such as

 then the most likely strategy is that $X_1$ is close to a multiple of identity rather than to force $X_1$ to commute with both $X_2$ and $X_3$.
 We show in the sequel that with only one commutator the situation is more interesting and the matrices in general do not converge to a multiple of identity.
 In fact, if the potential $V_{1}$ and $V_{2}$ have several minimizers, the eigenvalues of the matrices $X_{1}$ and $X_{2}$ will concentrates in a neighborhood of these minimizers with non trivial masses.
 Asymptotically as $N$ and then $\beta$ go to infinity, the matrices will commute and have ''independent'' non trivial spectrum.

 First we consider the case where one of the potential is quadratic.
 We define the following functional on the space of probability measures on $\mathbb R$:

 and its off diagonal version $J^V_{\beta,\neq}(\mu)$ given by